-- American Airlines First Class passengers departing on a same-day international fight (+1 guest)
+- American Airlines First Class passengers departing on an international flight from this airport, or another airport on a same-day itinerary (+1 guest)

-- American Airlines Business Class passengers departing on a same-day international fight (no guests)
+- American Airlines Business Class passengers departing on an international flight from this airport, or another airport on a same-day itinerary (no guests)

-- First class passengers departing on a same-day flight operated by a oneworld airline (+1 guest)
+- First Class passengers departing on or connecting to an international flight operated by a oneworld airline (+1 guest)

-- Business class passengers departing on a same-day flight operated by a oneworld airline (no guests)
+- Business Class passengers departing on or connecting to an international flight operated by a oneworld airline (no guests)

 - Guests must be departing on a flight operated and marketed by a oneworld airline.